nzwart/rust-opus/README.md

 }
 ```

-## Musical?
+## But is it musical?

 And ultimately, it worked!
-But it wasn't musical...
+But it wasn't musically useful...
 It just made me think of someone playing a guitar or keyboard through a choppy Zoom call.
 And it didn't have the intentional feel that an audio effect should have.
 Ultimately, it was a useful technical exercise, but I wouldn't expect to make an album with it.